Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 #### Pretrain Model

 This paper is based on "Denoising Diffusion Probabilistic Models", and we build both `DDPM/SR3` network structure due to the lack of network details, which use timesteps/gama as model embedding input, respectively.
-You can use  different json files to train different models, and they have similar performance according to our experiments.
+You can use  json files with their own suffix names to train different models, and they have similar performance according to our experiments.

 | Tasks                             | Google Drive                                                 | Aliyun Drive                                     |
 | --------------------------------- | ------------------------------------------------------------ | ------------------------------------------------ |